-The castle was constantly fortified as warfare technology became more sophisticated.
-However, the knights failed to effectively protect the sea-facing fortifications and in the 16th century the castle fell to 200,000 Ottoman soldiers attacking from the Bay of Marmaris and the castle was handed over to the victors.
+The castle was fortified continuously as warfare technology became more sophisticated.
+However, the knights failed to protect the sea-facing fortifications effectively and in the 16th century the castle fell to 200,000 Ottoman soldiers attacking from the Bay of Marmaris and the castle was handed over to the victors.
 Today’s incarnation as the Bodrum Museum of Underwater Archaeology is the most positive as far as visitors are concerned as it means we’re all afforded a look inside.

-Built up from ruins after the 1962 government decision to convert the structure to a museum, the attraction has gone from strength to strength along with Turkey’s tourism and the surge of interest in Bodrum property.
+Built-up from ruins after the 1962 government decision to convert the structure to a museum, the attraction has gone from strength to strength along with Turkey’s tourism and the surge of interest in Bodrum property.

 Did you know?
 Bodrum was once the ancient city of Halicarnassus and home to the mausoleum of the same name, that was one of the seven wonders of the ancient world.
 Archaeological experts have determined that the knights used 160,000 stones from this impressive structure to build the castle.

 Inside you will see Uluburun, the world’s oldest preserved shipwreck.
 This exhibition receives the most fame, however, also wander to the Carian hall to see the Caria Hekatumnus Queen Ada sarcophagus and artefacts.

 Or just wander amongst the atmospheric corridors, to go up and down the castle towers.
 Getting lost here is a real possibility - the knights who built the castle followed the fortress fashion of the day, with twisty tunnels designed to confuse intruders.